Terms of Sale

 Our policy for copyright disputes involving our customers virtual assets

-From time to time, and without any participation from IBOD LLC, a customer’s site may include content which another person believes to be their intellectual property.
-If you believe that one of IBOD LLC’s customers has published on their website text, data, music, or an image to which you believe you have a copyright we offer the following options to you.
+From time to time, and without any participation from IBOD, a customer’s site may include content which another person believes to be their intellectual property.
+If you believe that one of IBOD’s customers has published on their website text, data, music, or an image to which you believe you have a copyright we offer the following options to you.

 • Try to work it out.
 Contact the site owner and explain your concern and request that they voluntarily remove your intellectual property from their site or negotiate a royalty or payment for its continued use.
 Communicate, it really can be resolved quickly this way.